SiyaCodez/School-Website-/README.md

 ## 🧭 My Approach

-The first step was wireframing the layout and planning how each section would work together.
-I focused on structuring semantic HTML early on to ensure accessibility and SEO best practices.
+The first step was [designing](https://www.figma.com/design/cnGObRaL2jaF8b4gWhnHAa/Eduvos---School-of-Emerging-Technologies?node-id=0-1&t=alhAd1o3UtzhC88M-1), wireframing the layout, and planning how each section would work together.
+I focused on structuring semantic HTML early on to ensure accessibility and for SEO best practices.
 After styling the layout with Bootstrap, I added interactive components using vanilla JavaScript — particularly in the news and contact form sections.

 I used progressive enhancement, ensuring the core layout worked even before JS enhancements.
-Accessibility was baked in from the start — from meaningful alt text to labeled forms and focus-friendly navigation.
+Accessibility was built in from the start, from meaningful alt text to labeled forms and focus-friendly navigation.

 ---